Set up Mail

 When you receive an attachment, double-click it to open it.
-You can also drag attachments out of the email message window, or choose File > Save Attachments if you want to keep the attached files somewhere else on your drive.
+You can also drag attachments out of the email message window, or choose File > Save Attachments.

 Beginning with Mail in OS X Yosemite and iOS 9.2, you can send large files (up to 5 GB per message), such as videos, presentations, and folders of images, without having to worry about your email provider’s limitations on file size.
 This feature is called Mail Drop.
 It works with any email service, as long as you're using Mail and signed in to iCloud on your device.
 Mail Drop automatically uploads large attachments to iCloud.
 If your recipients use Mail, they receive the attachment as part of your message.
 If they use another app or webmail, they receive a link to download the attachment.
 All you do is click Send, and Mail does the rest.
 Attachments are available for 30 days and don’t count against your iCloud storage.

 Organize your email

 You can create Mailboxes to organize your email messages.
 Mailboxes work like folders in the Finder.

 To create a Mailbox: